arpanbhomia/arpanbhomia/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/arpanbhomia)

 ---

 ⚡ **Fun fact:** I started my GitHub with Selenium practice scripts and I’m building it into a portfolio of automation projects 🚀

+⚡ **Fun fact:** I started my GitHub with Selenium practice scripts and I’m building it into a portfolio of automation projects 🚀